-- 59. Where a proposal indicates that there may be international transfers of personal data to third countries, due regard should also be given to the conditions for transfers pursuant of Chapter V GDPR, Chapter V and Article 94 EUDPR and Chapter V LED. - 60.
-Furthermore, it should be borne in mind that most of the legal acts establishing Union large-scale IT systems in the field of the JHA lay down a prohibition of the transfer of the data stored in them to third countries or international organisations, with some clearly defined exceptions.
+- 64. Where a proposal indicates that there may be international transfers of personal data to third countries, due regard should also be given to the conditions for transfers pursuant of Chapter V of the GDPR, Chapter V and Article 94 of the EUDPR and Chapter V of the LED. - 65.
+Furthermore, it should be born in mind that most of the legal acts establishing Union large-scale IT systems in the field of Title V of the TFEU (Area of Freedom, Security and Justice) lay down a prohibition of the transfer of the data stored in them to third countries or international organisations, with some clearly defined exceptions.